-The slowest season for house cleaning businesses is the summer.
+The slowest season for a house cleaning businesses is the summer in many parts of the US.
 Kids are out of school, the family is on vacation, they’re cutting back financially for the summer, and various other reasons.
 I found this to be most prevalent with families and teachers.

 In reality, a client could stop your service at any time, leaving you wondering why and will they return!

 When a client stops your service, they often tell you they will call you when they’re ready, but many times they don’t.

 The first time this happened in my business, the client told me they would call as soon as summer was over, so I waited for them to call when school was back in session.
 I didn’t called them because I didn’t want to appear rude to invade them with my inquiry or I would look desperate.

 It wasn’t until the following spring that I heard from them and then it was in desperation on their side because they couldn’t find another cleaning service as good as mine.
 Imagine my surprise!?

 It left me wondering why they would use someone else if they thought I was the best.
 I never actually got an answer to that question, but thought about it for a long time.
 So let’s look at what probably happened in the fall when they were ready for service.

 1. They Misplaced My Number – sounds ludicrous, but it can happen.